bouzouidja/MobilityDB-AWS/README.md

 configMap instance defined the environement information (postgres user, password, database name).

 The most important instances is the PersistentVolume and PersistentVolumeClaim.
-The PersistentVolume parameter allows to define the class of storage, device and file system allow that store our mobilitydb data, it simply a workers nodes that store data.
+The PersistentVolume parameter allows to define the class of storage, device and file system that store our MobilityDB data, it simply a workers nodes that store data.
 AWS provides different classes of storages, for more information see [this](https://docs.aws.amazon.com/eks/latest/userguide/storage.html).

 The PersistentVolumeClaim parameter defines the type of request, access to use in order to interogate our PersistentVolume.
 A PersistentVolumeClaim has an access type policy – ReadWriteOnce, ReadOnlyMany, or ReadWriteMany.
-It simply a pod that manage the accesses to storage.
+It simply a pod that manage the accesses to our storage.
 When you create a EKS cluster, by default the PersistentVolume is set to gp2 (General Purpose SSD driver).
 It's an Amazon EBS (Elastic Block Store) class.

 Use this command to see the default storage class.
 ```bash
 kubectl get storageclass